-One of the biggest questions we are asked is how to transfer photos from iPhone to iPhone.
-Of course, when you invest in or upgrade to a new iPhone, you want to take all your photos with you.
-This article will guide you through the best ways you can do it!
+With such a significant number of photos being taken, a common question we often receive is how to transfer photos from iPhone to iPhone.
+Of course, when you upgrade to a new iPhone, you want to take all your photos with you.
+This article will guide you through the best ways to accomplish this task!

 Jump straight to:

 - Method 3: iTunes (or Finder on macOS Catalina and higher)

 - Method 4: Airdrop

 Method 1: TouchCopy (how to transfer photos from iPhone to iPhone without iCloud)

 First up is our easiest and most robust method - the TouchCopy software.